Mattlister/envirosea/README.md

 ### Major issues

-* Due to time, my plan with the bookings didn't go according to plan so I had to change it to a redirect to the DB with a success message.
+* Due to time, my plan with the bookings didn't go according to plan so I have added this to future development.

 * Also, I didn't get chance to have all my JavaScript into separate folders.